-Applying the dimensional regulations of the Zoning Ordinance, according current Newburyport's Assessor's Office and listed in Table LU-3, there are 64 developable parcels for a total of approximately 65 acres of developable land.
+Applying the dimensional regulations of the Zoning Ordinance, according current to Newburyport's Assessor's Office and listed in Table LU-3, there are 64 developable parcels for a total of approximately 65 acres of developable land.
 The Assessor's Office, in consultation with the Building Department and the Planning Office, determines that a parcel is "developable" if it meets applicable zoning requirements for land area and minimum street frontage.
-There are vacant parcels within the City that are not included in Table LU-3, but this does not necessarily preclude them from being developed in the future; special permits and/or variances granting dimensional relief could convert an undevelopable parcel to a developable one.
+There are vacant parcels within the City that are not included in Table LU-3, but this does not necessarily preclude them from being developed in the future; special permits and/or variances granting dimensional relief could convert an

 Based on existing zoning, the City's residential districts (R1, R2, and R3) could accommodate up to 128 new units of single-family housing, not factoring in environmental limitations such as the presence of wetlands or unfavorable topographical or soil conditions.
-Because the City's housing needs exceed 128 single-family homes, as determined by its 2013 Housing Production Plan, more efficient housing development and infill redevelopment will be necessary in upcoming years to meet the needs of the community, and maintain some semblance of housing affordability - a necessity for a healthy local and regional economy.
+Because the City's affordable housing needs exceed 128 single-family homes, as determined by its 2013 Housing Production Plan, more efficient housing development and infill redevelopment will be necessary in upcoming years to meet the needs of the community, and maintain some semblance of housing affordability - a necessity for a healthy local and regional economy.
 The amount of new commercial and/or industrial square footage is more difficult to determine with accuracy under current zoning due to the minimum lot size varying by specific use, an unusual regulation.
 The most likely scenario for new commercial/industrial space is that it will be accommodated through infill development, namely additions on existing buildings or conversion of space within existing buildings.
 Additional commercial space will also be created through new development located within the Chapter 40R Smart Growth Overlay District and eventually through some redevelopment occurring along the waterfront.

-The Generalized Future Land Use Map (shown on page LU-14) shows how future growth may be accommodated in Newburyport.
+The Generalized Future Land Use Map (shown on page LU-14) shows how future growth could occur under the City's current zoning and indicates "village centers" where future growth or infill should be targeted.
 Areas marked as "stable" are those that are not anticipated to see significant change but are likely to still experience minor amounts of growth due to redevelopment or periodic infill development where those opportunities remain.
-Areas marked as having residential infill potential are generally those areas that have a cluster of lots that are currently used as single-family homes but are large enough (per current zoning) to be converted to two-family homes, and so create some new residential units.
+Some of these areas have residential infill potential due to a cluster of lots that are currently used as single-family homes but are large enough (per current zoning) to be converted to two-family homes.
+It is recommended that the City adopt new zoning with design standards further regulating the scale and architectural compatibility of any such residential (as well as commercial) infill.
+In addition, it is recommended that the City restrict further growth along the scenic High Street corridor and ridgeline.
 In upcoming years, it is anticipated that due to the fragility of Plum Island and its susceptibility to storm surge and flooding, future growth on that barrier island, inclusive of additions and new bedrooms on existing homes, will be restricted and any new growth will be discouraged.
 Further, although the exact future of the Central Waterfront remains unknown, it is likely to be redeveloped into parkland as surface parking is relocated to the planned public parking garage at Titcomb and Merrimac Streets.
 Mixed-use redevelopment is expected along the waterfront west of Green Street to the Gillis Bridge, and also within the Chapter 40R Smart Growth Overlay District.
 Finally, although the Business Park is largely built out under current zoning, it is anticipated the area will be able to accommodate infill development and additions to existing structures under the revised zoning ordinance.